mmontalbo/grim_rust/docs/grim_viewer_modules.md

   decoding colour/depth frames, and servicing `--dump-frame` PNG exports.
 - `scene.rs` owns the timeline bootstrap: it reads the Lua geometry snapshot, movement trace, and hotspot event log, builds the entity catalogue, and keeps helper routines for CLI summaries.
+The live viewer reuses these loaders when `grim_viewer` is launched with the `--scene-*` flags (or when it auto-detects the standard Manny fixtures under `artifacts/` and `tools/tests/`).
 - `audio.rs` tracks the optional audio overlay by tailing the runtime JSON log and exposing a watcher that the window thread can poll.
 - `viewer.rs` hosts all wgpu state, overlay layout, and per-frame rendering for